Senna Omar / The Highlander

 Speakers throughout the day emphasized their support for Palestine and their disappointment in the UC for their, as one speaker put it, “connection to the Zionist entity and profit off this genocide.”

-Of many speakers during the Nakba remembrance program, was UC Merced alumni and organizer with the Party for Socialism and Liberation, Jesus.
+Of many speakers during the Nakba remembrance program was UC Merced alumni and organizer with the Party for Socialism and Liberation, Jesus.
 Jesus began his organizing efforts for Palestine because he felt a connection to the Palestinian struggle through his identity.
 He expressed that “as an undocumented student, I understood the deeper connections of the state and my own people’s repression … This movement for the liberation of Palestine is a movement that unifies all of us people in the diaspora here in the United States, because in one way or another, we are all interconnected, and we all have a common enemy, which is US imperialism.”

-In between speeches from members of the UC community, as protesters saw Regents exit the meeting, they began chanting and demanding to be heard and recognized by the Regents.
+In between speeches from members of the UC community, as protesters saw the Regents exit the meeting, they began chanting and demanding to be heard and recognized by the Regents.
 Protestors engaged in chants such as “UC Regents, you can’t hide, you are funding genocide,” and “Michael Drake, you’re a liar, we demand a ceasefire,” attempting to garner the attention of the Regents and gain recognition for their demands.

-Nadya, a UC Santa Cruz alumni and organizer with the Palestinian Youth Movement, cited the “repression and obtuse Zionism with no support from our administration on campus” as what spurred her into action.
+UC Santa Cruz alumni and organizer with the Palestinian Youth Movement, Nadya, cited the “repression and obtuse Zionism with no support from our administration on campus” as what spurred her into action.
 Emphasizing the hypocrisy of the UC, Nadya remarked, “The UC says that it’s an educational bastion, but we know that they prioritize money over education.
 That’s consistent with what they’ve shown us … We know that however long it takes to recognize this as a genocide on the international stage … that the International Criminal Court (ICC) will be very interested to talk to these people who look genocide in the face and continue to fund it without a blink of an eye.”

-After two long days of chanting and lobbying Regents to come and converse with students at the encampment, on Thursday, May 16, 2024, the final day of the Regents meeting, Student Regents Josie Beharry and Merhawi Tesfi, led Regent Josie M. Hernandez, Regent Gregory Sarris and Regent Keith Ellis to the encampment during their 20-minute lunch break.
+After two long days of chanting and lobbying Regents to come and converse with students at the encampment, on Thursday, May 16, 2024, the final day of the Regents meeting, Student Regents Josie Beharry and Merhawi Tesfi led Regent Josie M. Hernandez, Regent Gregory Sarris and Regent Keith Ellis to the encampment during their 20-minute lunch break.
 Although this meeting was short, Regent Hernandez promised protesters that he would return following the conclusion of the Regent meeting.

 Following the conclusion of the UC Regent meeting, Student Regent Beharry, Student Regent Tesfi, Regent Hernandez, Regent Joel Raznick and Regent Ellis returned to the encampment to, according to Regent Ellis, “answer students’ questions” and discuss “information we shared with them discussed during the Investments Committee meeting on Tuesday.”